dallind34/Data-Science-Blog/_posts/2024-09-18-Cyber-Sec-Data-Science.md

 In today’s digital landscape, cybersecurity is more critical than ever.
 One effective way to safeguard your system is by monitoring network traffic to detect unusual or unauthorized activity.
 Packet captures, or PCAPs, allow you to record and analyze the data your computer sends and receives, giving you visibility into network communications.
 By using data science techniques, you can gain insights into which IP addresses your computer talks to the most and identify potential vulnerabilities.

 ## What is a PCAP?

 A packet capture (PCAP) records the data your computer sends and receives, helping you see network activity and detect issues. tcpdump is a popular tool for capturing this data directly from your terminal.
-While other tools like Wireshark offer more visual interfaces, tcpdump is more lightweight and just as effective.
+Other tools like Wireshark offer more visual interfaces but tcpdump is more lightweight and just as effective.

+Here is a website with more information about PCAPs [Link](https://www.cloudflare.com/learning/network-layer/what-is-a-packet/)

-DISCLAIMER: A packet capture (PCAP) records the data your computer sends and receives, helping you see network activity, but it should only be used on networks where you have permission to monitor the network.
+DISCLAIMER: A packet capture (PCAP) should only be used on networks where you have permission to monitor the network.
 Sometimes unauthorized captures can violate privacy laws.

 ## How to Capture Network Packets

 To capture network packets using the command-line tool tcpdump, start by opening your terminal.
-Run the following basic command to capture packets on your network interface:
+Run the following command to capture packets on your network interface:

     'sudo tcpdump -i any'